 The Company has two oil fields (Bom Lugar and Mãe-da-lua).
-Total oil sales from these two fields averaged 6 bopd in 2023 and 2022.
+Total oil sales from these two fields averaged 12 bopd in 2024 (2023 - 6 bopd).

-The Bom Lugar oil field (2,240 gross acres), consists of two producing wells, one shut-in well and one active water disposal (injector) well.
+The Bom Lugar oil field (2,240 gross and net acres), consists of two producing wells, one shut-in well and one active water disposal (injector) well.
 The field has a production battery equipped with testing, water separation and trucking facilities.
 In 2023, the Company drilled and completed the BL-06 well, with production from the well commencing in the fourth quarter of 2023.

-The Mãe-da-lua field (431 gross acres) has one producing well and a production battery which is equipped with testing, water separation and trucking facilities.
+The Mãe-da-lua field (431 gross and net acres) has one producing well and a production battery which is equipped with testing, water separation and trucking facilities.

-Exploration Assets (Block 182 & Block 183)
+Exploration Assets (Block 183)